-When a car dealer orders new vehicles from the manufacturer, they will finance them through the manufacturer's lending arm or an outside bank at a certain interest rate.
-The lender will finance the invoice amount of the new vehicle.
-The invoice is inflated with the holdback amount, this allows the car dealer to borrow more money on each car it orders.
+When a car dealer orders a new vehicle from the manufacturer, they'll finance it through the manufacturer's lending arm or a third party.
+The lender will normally only finance up to the invoice amount of the new car.
+The invoice is inflated with the holdback amount, this allows the dealer to borrow a little more money on each car it orders.

 Until the vehicle is sold, the dealer will pay interest to the lending institution, called “flooring.”
-This is why car dealers want to sell their cars as fast as they get them on the lot.
+This is why dealers want to sell their vehicles as fast as they get them on the lot.
 The quicker they sell the car the less interest they have to pay.
-Once the vehicle is sold, the dealer will receive the holdback amounts in one check from the manufacturer, usually every quarter.
+Once the vehicle is sold, the dealer will receive the holdback amount in one check from the manufacturer.

-Car salesman are paid on the gross profit of a car deal.
-Since dealer holdback is built into the new car's invoice, car salesmen miss out on any commissions related to holdback.
+Car salesmen are normally paid on the gross profit of a car deal.
+Since dealer holdback is built into a new car's invoice, car salesmen miss out on any commissions related to holdback.